When low testosterone is actually a simple vitamin problem

 What are normal levels of vitamin D?

-Personally, I advocate taking 5,000 IU+ daily (which is also endorsed by the Vitamin D Council).
+Personally, I advocate taking 5,000 IU or more daily (which is also endorsed by the Vitamin D Council).
 This figure is in dramatic contrast to the recommendation by the Food and Nutrition Board (the U.S. government), which is 600 IU for adults up to age 70 and 800 IU for older adults.
-If your vitamin D levels are very low, your doctor may prescribe a much higher dose for a short time (typically 50,000 IU) and then send you for another blood test to determine whether your dose should be adjusted.
+If your vitamin D levels are very low, your doctor may prescribe a much higher dose for a short time (typically 50,000 IU) and then order another blood test to determine whether your dose should be adjusted.

 According to the Mayo Clinic, you’d have to take 60,000 IU daily for several months to get anywhere near vitamin D toxicity.